Thursday, April 30, 2009

 Pacific, says the forum has "shot itself in the foot" with the ultimatum.

-"Suspension was designed to hurt Fiji but ultimately it's the region that will suffer, as will the small countries like Tuvalu and Kiribati that virtually rely on Fiji to keep going," Ratuva says.
+"Suspension was designed to hurt Fiji but ultimately it's the region that will suffer, as will the small countries like Tuvalu and Kiribati that virtually rely on Fiji to keep going," Ratuva says."There will no longer be that regional architecture there to support them

 [...]It's very unlikely to have the desired effect of propelling Fiji into

 action and, to be frank, it won't hurt the country very much at all in the short term."
 Another way forward is political talks to be held between party heads to discuss electoral reform.
-But in the past few days Bainimarama has threatened to exclude key leaders, including ousted prime minister Laisenia Qarase.
+But in the past few days Bainimarama has threatened to exclude key leaders, including ousted prime minister Laisenia Qarase."If that happens it will render the process useless and we're back to

 square one," Fraenkel says.
 In the meantime, Lal says, expect no changes quickly.
 "These military men are enjoying the power," he says.
 "They're riding a gravy train and when it stops they'll have to get off so they're clinging on."